00:00 / 00:00

 The Richmond Olympic Oval Corporation has achieved positive financial results in each year of post-Olympic Games operations and has expanded its business model by adding a number of new business units and strategic business alliances.
 These include a YYoga Studio; an expanded high performance sport businesses and athlete development centre; an alliance with Canadian Sport Institute Pacific – who relocated a lab and their offices to the Richmond Olympic Oval; a new retail centre; and the Olympic Experience – the first and only official member of the IOC’s Olympic Museum Network in North America.
 While operating under George’s guidance, the ROO has received approximately 40 awards for excellence in architecture and sustainability, including the prestigious IOC/IAKS All-Time award for excellence in Olympic Legacy facilities.

-As the Richmond Olympic Oval approaches its 10 year anniversary, George is preparing the corporation for changes that will ensure the next 10 years are as successful as the first.
+As the Richmond Olympic Oval passes its 10 year anniversary, George is preparing the corporation for changes that will ensure the next 10 years are as successful as the first.

 • 02